 Recommended by: Allan, It’s Sometimes Sunny in Bangor

 The city is quieter and more serene than most, with river walks along the Laganside, the Titanic Quarter, and the cobbled streets of the old Cathedral Quarter.
-But the comforts and romance are more found indoors, with local Irish pubs, drinks in cosy ‘snugs’ (private pub compartments), live traditional music, and an authentic and undisturbed local scene.
+But the comforts and romance are more found indoors, with local Irish pubs, drinks in cosy ‘snugs’ (private pub compartments), live traditional music, and an authentic local music scene.

 RECOMMENDED TOUR: Political Taxi Tour of Belfast